Oxygen Enclosures

 OEM Mechanette

-The OEM Mechanette Pediatric Tent was used between 1956-1964
+The OEM Mechanette Pediatric Tent was used between 1956 and 1964.

 Image from Felix Khusid